QuteMol

-QuteMol is an open-source, interactive, molecular visualization system.
-QuteMol utilizes the current capabilities of modern GPUs through OpenGL shaders to offer an array of innovative visual effects.
+QuteMol is an open-source, interactive, molecular visualization system that was based on advanced rendering techniques that make possible to have for the first time a set of innovative visualization modalities in an interactive real-time application.
+QuteMol was the first system to use the capabilities of GPUs through OpenGL shaders to offer an array of innovative visual effects.
 QuteMol visualization techniques are aimed at improving clarity and an easier understanding of the 3D shape and structure of large molecules or complex proteins.

+In 2021 the IEEE Visualization Conference awarded the paper introducing QuteMol with the Test of Time Award to testify that "contents are still vibrant and useful today and have had a major impact and influence within and beyond the visualization community."